 ERISA requires the following:

-- Sets minimum standards for participation, vesting, benefit accrual and funding;
+- Plans must set minimum standards for participation, vesting, benefit accrual and funding.

-- Accountability of plan fiduciaries.
+- Plans must specific accountability of plan fiduciaries.
 ERISA generally defines a fiduciary as anyone who exercises discretionary authority or control over a plan's management or assets, including anyone who provides investment advice to the plan.
-Fiduciaries who do not follow the principles of conduct may be held responsible for restoring losses to the plan;
+Fiduciaries who do not follow the principles of conduct may be held responsible for restoring losses to the plan.

-- Gives participants the right to sue for benefits and breaches of fiduciary duty;
+- Plans must give participants the right to sue for benefits and breaches of fiduciary duty.

-- Guarantees payment of certain benefits if a defined plan is terminated, through a federally.
+- Plans must guarantee payment of certain benefits if a defined plan is terminated.

-ERISA imposes the rules listed below on pension plan fiduciaries.
+ERISA imposes the following rules on pension plan fiduciaries.
 In addition to these rules, a fiduciary must meet common law fiduciary standards of care:

 - Acting in Accordance with Plan Documents Rule.
 Fiduciaries must act in accordance with the documents and instruments governing the plan to the extent that those documents and instruments are consistent with ERISA provisions.